open-life-science/branding/prints-and-digital/README.md

 - Moo

 We make an intentional effort on not using Stickermule since it has been associated with unethical behaviour and practices that we, from OLS do not support.
-Please have in mind this kind of considerations when choosing providers, if ppossibel at all.
+Please have in mind this kind of considerations when choosing providers, if possible at all.

 **Thank you!**